FailAcademy/learning/web-dev-foundation/_slides/03-js/02-intro-to-js.md

 ---
 template: inverse

-# Let's Get Fancy
+# Let's Get a Little Bit Fancy Now

 ---

 # Arithmetic Operators

-- Operators allow us to create a single value from multiple values
-- We can use +, -, /, and * to calculate values and store them in variables
+Operators allow us to create a single value from multiple values.
+We can use `+`, `-`, `/`, and `*` to calculate values and store them in variables:

 ```javascript
 var quantity = 3 + 2;
 var total = (4 - 1) * 3; // parentheses evaluated first
 ```

+---

 # Arithmetic Operators

-- There are also special operators that allow us to increment or decrement a value
+There are also special operators that allow us to increment or decrement a value:

 ```javascript
 var i = 5;